Russian wives encouraging their husbands to rape Ukrainian women, alleges first lady Olena Zelenska

 Zelenska said that even the wives of these servicemen knew and in fact, they encourage their husbands to participate in the heinous acts.

-"This is why there has to be a global response to this."

-Allegations of sexual violence have perpetuated this war for the past few months.
+Allegations of sexual violence during this war started spilling over the past few months.

-According to an UN-supported report released in October, the victims of such abuse in Ukraine ranged in age from four to over eighty, and in some cases, family members were made to witness the crime.
+According to an UN-supported report released in October, the victims of such abuse in Ukraine ranged in the age from four to over 80, and in some cases, family members were made to witness the crime.

 (With inputs from agencies)